² AIRP-EUTERP Train-the-trainer event

 In particular, professionals in radiation protection such as radiation protection experts (RPE), radiation protection officers (RPO) ensure the protection of workers, the public and the environment against detrimental effects associated with an exposure to ionizing radiation.
 Dedicated education and training activities for these profiles are in place in most countries, but must be made future proof to anticipate to the rapid changing evolutions and applications.
 In line with the ICRP Vancouver Call for Action to strengthen expertise in radiological protection worldwide, EUTERP is undertaking concrete actions to support the education and training community in radiation protection.

-In close collaboration with the Italian Association of Radiation Protection (AIRP) and Politecnico di Milano (POLIMI), EUTERP is organizing a European train-the-trainer event in Milan, Italy from 24th to 27th June 2025.
+In close collaboration with the Italian Association of Radiation Protection (AIRP) and Politecnico di Milano (POLIMI), EUTERP organized a European train-the-trainer event in Milan, Italy from 24th to 27th June 2025.

 Although the EU has a shared framework for radiation protection, as noted above, the enforcement and focus of national regulations vary, with some prioritizing specific areas such as medical exposure, nuclear safety, or radon mitigation.
 Given the broad impact of radiation risks across multiple sectors, a common approach to training helps to support the maintenance of consistent safety standards between countries.
 Using modern training methodologies such as AR and VR also allows for behavioral training in safe conditions, underlining the ALARA methodology.
 In addition, common tools, including specialized software and protective equipment, enhance communication and coordination, particularly during emergencies, where swift and unified responses are critical to mitigating radiation hazards.